 Learning by doing

-Everyone works on different tasks on the SUM construction site, often without prior theoretical knowledge.
-“Practical experience helps to learn how things work.
-The Architecture, Urbanism and Buildings Sciences degree gives you a lot of freedom, but I think it’s good to know how others deal with your design.
+Everyone worked on different tasks on the SUM construction site, often without prior theoretical knowledge.
+“Practical experience helped us learn how things work.
+The master’s degree gives you a lot of freedom, but I think it’s good to know how others deal with your design.
 Some things you simply can’t build.
 The study programme sometimes lacks such a reality check.”
-The team again faces this challenge in Wuppertal.
-In a mere 14 days, SUM rebuilds the entire prototype.
-“We look forward to seeing the other teams.
-We feel our project addresses all themes the judges will assess, but it’s exciting to see how we will do in the competition itself.”
+The team again faced this challenge in Wuppertal.
+In a mere 14 days, SUM rebuilt the entire prototype.
+“We felt that our project addressed all themes that the judges assess, but it was still exciting to see how we would fare in the competition.”

 In a mere 14 days, SUM rebuilds the entire prototype in Wuppertal.
 The students work in shifts from 7 AM to 3 PM and from 3 PM to 11 PM.